Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review

 \section{Acknowledgment}

-Finanziato dall’Unione Europea - Next Generation EU, Missione 4 Componente 1 CUP D53D23008400006.
+Funded by the European Union – Next Generation EU, Mission 4 Component 1, CUP D53D23008400006, and by the Italian Government (MUR, PRIN 2022) code 202233YFCJ.
+Gerardo Iuliano is funded by the European Union – Next Generation EU, Mission 4 Component 2, CUP D42B24002220004, by the Italian Government (MUR), and by AstraKode S.r.l.
 The authors thank Fabiano Izzo and the AstraKode team for the fruitful discussions that motivated our literature review and allowed us to elaborate on its implications.